Quantum Corrected Polymer Black Hole Thermodynamics: Mass Relations and Logarithmic Entropy Correction: The Model

 i.e., the critical length scale $\ell_{crit}$ is shifted by the mass-asymmetry, while the curvature scale remains unique.

 \end{itemize}

-In the following the thermodynamic properties of this effective quantum black hole solution are analysed for generic mass relations $M_{WH} = M_{WH}\left(M_{BH}\right)$, which gives another semi-classical perspective on these relations.
-Special focus lies on the analysis of how thermodynamic quantities as temperature, specific heat and entropy depend on this relation.
+In the following the thermodynamic properties of this effective quantum black hole solution are analyzed for generic mass relations $M_{WH} = M_{WH}\left(M_{BH}\right)$, which gives another semi-classical perspective on these relations.
+A special focus lies on the analysis of how thermodynamic quantities as temperature, specific heat, and entropy depend on this relation.